 Heat-related illness: Hyperthermia varies from heat exhaustion (headache, dizziness, weakness, euthermic or mild hyperthermia, moist skin, tachycardia, +/- altered mental status) to more severe heat stroke (weakness, temp > 40oC/104oF, dry skin, tachycardia, seizures, severely altered mental status or coma).
 Hypothermia may be mild (shivering, tachycardia, tachypnea, temp 32-35oC), moderate (loss of shivering, bradypnea, bradycardia, arrhythmia, CNS depression, temp 28-32oC) or severe (pulmonary edema, bradycardia, coma temp < 28o C).

 Electrolyte abnormalities: Hyponatremia (Na < 135 mmol/L) may be mild (dizziness, nausea, muscle cramping, no significant confusion), moderate (headache, vomiting, lethargy, agitation, confusion), or severe (seizure, loss of consciousness).
 Hypoglycemia may be mild (weakness, tremor, lightheadedness, diaphoresis, tachycardia, no significant mental status change), or severe (significant change in mental status including coma).

-Respiratory: Respiratory compromise may include asthma (dyspnea, tachycardia, altered mental status) or exercise-associated anaphylaxis: (pruritus, urticaria, flushing, dyspnea, chest tightness, headache).
+Respiratory: Respiratory compromise may occur in asthma (dyspnea, tachycardia, altered mental status) or exercise-associated anaphylaxis (pruritus, urticaria, flushing, dyspnea, chest tightness, headache).

 Acute musculoskeletal injury: Often mild in nature (muscle strain, tendonitis), typically involving the lower extremities.
 More severe injuries may represent a fracture or tendon tear.